 9. Moulin Rouge (2001)

 Star-crossed lovers in the Bohemian setting of the Montmartre Quarter of Paris, during La Belle Epoque (“The Golden Era”) of France.
 A romance can rarely have a more intriguing mise-en-scène.
-And the contrast of colours between Christian and Satine, the former being a monotone onto which the latter heaps her exuberance, makes ‘Moulin Rouge’ a riveting show.
+And the contrast of colors between Christian and Satine, the former being a monotone onto which the latter heaps her exuberance, makes ‘Moulin Rouge’ a riveting show.
 Every cabaret number is an extravaganza, whereas the intimate songs are wrapped in mellow shades.
-The film perfectly blends use of almost-too-much colour with blinks of soft shades to keep its audience hooked and watching.
+The film perfectly blends the use of almost-too-much color with blinks of soft shades to keep its audience hooked and watching.

 Read More: Best Movies Featuring Only One Actor